piassi/solidpress/README.md

 ]);
 ```

-You can check [this theme](https://github.com/piassi/solidpress-theme) as a reference.
+> You can check [this theme](https://github.com/piassi/solidpress-theme) as a reference.

 ## Handbook

 ### Registrables

-Post Types, Taxonomies, and FieldsGroups extend the Registrable interface, those classes must have a constructor method that will be automatically called at site startup.
+The _PostType_, _Taxonomy_, and _FieldGroup_ classes extend the Registrable interface, those classes must have a constructor method that will be automatically called at site startup.

 ### Registering a new post type

-In order to register a new PostType you must create a new class inside the "PostTypes" namespace, and set "post_type" and "args" properties inside the constructor method, those properties will be forwarded to "register_post_type" function.
+In order to register a new post type you must create a new class inside the _PostTypes_ namespace, and set _post_type_ and _args_ properties inside the constructor method, those properties will be forwarded to _register_post_type_ function.

-See register_post_type [docs](https://developer.wordpress.org/reference/functions/register_post_type/) to see more details about the "args" propertie.
+> See _register_post_type_ [docs](https://developer.wordpress.org/reference/functions/register_post_type/) to see more details about the _args_ property.

 **Example**